Tensaiz/ABM_FIFA/Readme.md

     - fifa_schedule.py: the file that schedules the managers and players accordingly
     - utility.py: a utility file that calculates the probability of winning for one team versus another

-### TODO:

-#### Model

-- Implement match system where pools are created that have 18 managers and each (manager) team plays each other 2 times

-#### Player

-- Needs a step function to determine what the player does every action,
-- Afterwards it should choose between new teams if he is invited by a manager

-#### Manager

-- Create purchase mechanism between manager agents
-- Create player buying mechanics
-- Create different optimisation strategies to assemble a team

-#### Scheduler

-- Incorporate aging

-#### Utility

-- Create match system between managers

 ### Literature and sources

 #### Dataset